constantinosgeorgiou/breezebnb/README.md

 [![BreezeBnB Homepage][image-breezebnb]](https://breezebnb.herokuapp.com/)

-This was a project I made during my Web Application Technologies course at my university.
-As you might have guessed from the name it's similar to [AirBnB]([airbnb.com/](https://www.airbnb.com/) "AirBnB website").
+This was a project we made during our Web Application Technologies course at my university.
+As you might have guessed from the name it's similar to [airbnb](https://www.airbnb.com/ "airbnb website").
 That means that it has the following features:

 - Search for listings as a guest or anonymous user
 - Create a guest account, in order to book listings